nkershaw01/Discrete_Cubical_Homology/README.txt

 Some instructions and example uses can also be found in the notebook.

-Authors: Krzysztof Kapulkin and Nathan Kershaw.
+Authors: Krzysztof Kapulkin and Nathan Kershaw

-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license.